Skip to main content

 Source Structure

-# TypedDict definitions for source structure
+# TypedDict definition for source structure

 class EntitySource(TypedDict, total=False):